Issa-Compass/dataviz-hackathon/README.md

 ## Submission

 - Hosted, working demo (not localhost)
-- Repo link with a clean README explaining your architecture decisions
+- Repo link with a clean README explaining your (1) process, (2) architecture decisions, and (3) time it took you to complete
 - A short Loom or screen recording walking through your best prompts, especially the business-level ones
+- Share the above to recruiting.team@issacompass.com and aaron@issacompass.com please

 Good luck and have fun!